 But can you watch previous years’ Spotify Wrapped?

 Long story short, yes, you can access Spotify Wrapped from 2016 onward, but with a catch.
-While you can access all the playlists from previous Spotify Wrapped moments, the stories from those years are inherently all gone.
-Regardless, it’s the playlists that truly count, and you can still find them with a simple trick.
+While you can revisit all the playlists from previous Spotify Wrapped moments, the stories from those years are inherently gone.
+Nevertheless, it’s the playlists that truly count, and you can still find them with a simple trick.

 - Spotify Wrapped 2016